 We had extra pumpkin leftover from another recipe that we made the day before so we wanted to try to make something else with the extra pumpkin.
 We had a big cousin party the other evening and ate dinner and dessert together.
 It was perfect cause I was in charge of the dessert.
 So I decided to make these wonderful quinoa pumpkin cookies with chocolate chips.
 They turned out great and all of the kids loved them!
 Their favorite part was the icing, they loved putting their icing on their own cookies right before eating them.
 It was a fun way to involve the kids.
 The cookies tasted good without the icing but adding that on brought the cookie to a whole new level!
 These cookies are like little melt in your mouth pillows.
 So soft and fluffy!

-I generally use canned pumpkin puree for recipes like this, partly because of consistency.
+I generally use canned pumpkin puree for recipes like this, partly because of the consistency.
+Canned pumpkin is generally thicker than homemade.
 I wanted my one cup of pumpkin to equal your one cup of pumpkin, as far as consistency and water content go.
 Plus, it’s easier to use a can of pumpkin.
 Although, it’s not that hard to bake a pumpkin.
+You can also use any kind of winter squash puree in place of the pumpkin puree.
+My mom actually prefers squash to pumpkin in all of her recipes that call for pumpkin, such as this gluten-free pumpkin cookies recipe

 I love this gluten-free quinoa pumpkin cookies recipe with chocolate chips and Brown Sugar Icing.
 Sometimes I leave off the icing to make them faster and less messy or other times I leave the brown sugar icing on because it complements the nutty taste of the quinoa flour.